gregl83/redis-commands/README.md

 cannot execute until the script has finished executing.
 Redis provides a benchmark tool *redis-benchmark* that has been used to test all the commands in this package.

-For more information on Redis benchmarks see the [Redis Benchmarks Documentation](http://redis.io/topics/benchmarks).
+For more information on Redis benchmarks see the [Benchmarks Documentation](http://redis.io/topics/benchmarks).

 ## Commands